QuarkNerd/blog/cprice/_posts/2015-11-02-improving-low-barrel-performance.md

 ## What are we aiming for?

 The holy grail of any visualisation in the browser is to achieve 60 frames per second.
 Without relying on exotic tricks that's around the framerate that we (humans) perceive as continuous motion, and through no strange coincidence, the maximum framerate the browser will render at.
-There are two things worthing of note -
+There are two things worthy of note -

 * 60 fps translates to 16.66ms to render each frame.
 Once you subtract any layout and painting time, that can leave approximately 10ms for your code to do its business.
 * There's no point hitting the 10ms render time 90% of the time, that will just lead to perceptible jank in the rendering.
 If you're aiming for 60 fps you need to hit that ~10ms 100% of the time.